-This paper introduces midas, a Python class for multiply imputing missing values based on neural network methods that is particularly well suited to large and complex data. midas implements a new approach to multiple imputation that involves introducing an additional portion of missingness into the dataset, attempting to reconstruct this portion with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing values.
-These steps are implemented with a fast, scalable, and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
-To help users optimize the algorithm for their specific application, midas offers a variety of user-friendly tools for calibrating and validating the imputation model.
-We provide a comprehensive guide to these functionalities and demonstrate their usage on a sizable real dataset.
+This paper introduces software packages for efficiently imputing missing data using deep learning methods in Python (MIDASpy) and R (rMIDAS).
+The software implements a recently developed approach to multiple imputation known as MIDAS, which involves introducing an additional portion of missingness into the dataset, attempting to reconstruct this portion with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing values.
+These steps are executed by a fast, scalable, and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
+To help users optimize the algorithm for their specific application, MIDASpy and rMIDAS offer a host of user-friendly tools for calibrating and validating the imputation model.
+We provide a comprehensive guide to these functionalities and demonstrate their usage on a large real dataset.